 Do you know what is virgin wool

-Virgin wool has two definitions.
-First, it is the wool taken from a lamb's first shearing.
+Virgin wool is the wool taken from a lamb's first shearing.
 This is the softest and finest wool produced.
-Second, virgin wool can refer to wool that has never been used, processed, or woven before.
+There is another meaning of virgin wool - it can refer to wool that has never been used, processed, or woven before.
 This type of virgin wool can come from an adult sheep.

 The difference between Virgin Wool and Wool?